Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 | :-----------------------------------------------------------------------------------------------: |
 | **Figure 1-9: Cross product with non-normalized vectors** |

-In this case, $a×b$ is perpendicular to the grey plane.
+In this case, $a \times b$ is perpendicular to the grey plane.

-**Application of Vector3 in Game Development:** Vectors are used for a lot of 3D calculations in games:
+**Application of Vector3 in Game Development:** Vectors are used for many 3D calculations in games:

 - Object positions (like the ship's position in the code)
 - Movement directions and velocity